Ada-Developers-Academy/core-unit-2/deployment/deploying-to-heroku.md

 ## Updating the Heroku Remote Workflow

-When we practice _continuous deployment_, we must adopt a practice of regularly updating the git history of our Heroku app.
+When we practice _continuous deployment_, we must adopt the practice of regularly updating the Git history of our Heroku app.

-We could summarize our local development workflow like this:
+We can summarize our local development workflow like this:

 1. Activate our virtual environment
-1. Pull down any new commits from git
+1. Pull down any new commits from Git
 1. Run tests
 1. Write code
-1. Make git commits
+1. Make Git commits
-1. Push our git history to the `origin` remote, which is our repo on GitHub
+1. Push our Git history to the `origin` remote, which is our repo on GitHub
-1. **Push our git history to the `heroku` remote**, which is our Heroku app
+1. **Push our Git history to the `heroku` remote**, which is our Heroku app
 1. Verify our deployment

 ## General Deployment Tools